 Note: Be careful not to lock yourself and others out of the Switch.

-4.8 Reset the Switch
+4.7 Reset the Switch

-If you lock yourself (and others) from the Switch or forget the administrator password, you will need to reload the factory-default configuration file or reset the Switch back to the factory defaults.
+If you lock yourself (and others) from the Switch, or you forget your password, or cannot access the Web Configurator, you will need to reload the factory-default configuration file.